Atomic Resources preview

 prettier

-as dev dependencies
+as dev dependencies for web projects

 • detects